What Are Some Safety Tips For Night Driving

 2. Know When To Use Your High Beams

-High beams illuminate a much larger area around your car and enhance safety, but they can blind oncoming traffic, or drivers who are ahead of you.
+High beams illuminate a much larger area around your car and enhance safety, but they can blind oncoming traffic or drivers ahead of you.
 You should only use your high beams when you are at least 200 metres (about 500 feet) away from any other cars, including oncoming vehicles and vehicles in front of your own car.

 3. Clean Up Your Windshield For A Better View

-It’s important to clean up both the left hand and right hand side of your windshield.
-A dirty windshield can make it a lot harder to see at night, and impact your depth perception and ability to respond to potentially-dangerous situations.
+It’s important to clean up both the left-hand and right-hand side of your windshield.
+A dirty windshield can make it a lot harder to see at night and impact your depth perception and ability to respond to potentially dangerous situations.
+Keeping your windshield clean will improve visibility significantly.

 4. Check Your Vehicle’s Lights Regularly